-To enable users of the Financial Report to gain a better insight into the extent and nature of activities of the Group, the following financial disclosures are provided, in addition to the AIFRS requirements:
+To enable users of the Financial Report to gain a better insight into the extent and nature of activities of the Group, the Board has decided to provide the following financial disclosures, in addition to the AIFRS requirements:

-- a pro-forma Consolidated Statement of Profit & Loss by entity including the full results of SML (refer page 8); and - a summary of the attributable EBITDA by entity (refer page 9).
+- a pro-forma Consolidated Statement of Profit & Loss by entity including the full results of SML (refer page 10); and - a summary of the attributable EBITDA by entity (refer page 11).

-Lucapa is extensively involved in the operating activities of SML, have funded the development and has a 40% ownership interest in the mine.
+Lucapa is extensively involved in the operating activities of SML, has funded the development and has a 40% ownership interest in the mine.
 It therefore provides useful information to incorporate SML's results on a consolidated basis and providing an alternative view of the make-up of the profit after tax attributable to owners of the Company.

-Reconciliations have been prepared to the Operating Profit/ Loss per the Consolidated Statement of Profit or Loss.
+The additional information is not presented in terms of AIFRS but reconciliations have been prepared to the statutory Operating Profit/ Loss per the Interim Consolidated Statement of Profit or Loss as set out below.

-On the pro-forma consolidated basis as per above, the Group recorded an EBITDA of US\$23.4 million (2022: US\$31.5 million) for the year and a loss after tax of US\$10.9 million (2022: US\$3.5 million).
-Both year's results were impacted by the Mothae impairment.
-On a per carat sold basis rough diamond revenue increased from US\$1,576 in 2022 to US\$1,682 for the current year and EBITDA reduced from US\$489 to US\$384.
+On the pro-forma consolidated basis as per above, the Group recorded an EBITDA from continuing operations of US\$5.9 million (2023: US\$20.5 million) for the year and a loss after tax from continuing operations of US\$6.5 million (2023: profit of US\$8.9 million).
+On a per carat sold basis rough diamond revenue from continuing operations decreased from US\$2,700 in 2023 to US\$1,980 for the current period whilst EBITDA from continuing operations decreased from US\$714 to US\$214 per carat.

-The Group recorded an attributable EBITDA of US\$8.3 million in 2023 (2022: US\$10.8 million).
-Per carat sold, attributable rough diamond revenue increased from US\$1,335 in 2022 to US\$1,425 for the current period and EBITDA reduced from US\$304 to US\$245.
+On an attributable basis, the Group recorded an EBITDA from continuing operations of US\$1.0 million (2023: US\$6.3 million) for the year.
+Per carat sold, attributable rough diamond revenue from continuing operations decreased as above and EBITDA from continuing operations decreased from US\$548 to US\$92.